videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/upload-fetch-temporary-file.md

 # Upload and Retrieve the Temporary File - React

-In this guide, we'll demonstrate how to upload and retrieve files from the VideoSDK's temporary file storage system.
+This guide demonstrates how to upload and retrieve files from VideoSDK's temporary file storage system.

 ### `uploadBase64File()`